mj305/Marvel/README.md

 # Marvel API  -  React App

--This is a super cool Marvel App were you can check out tons of characters and learn more about your favorite heroes!
+-This is a super cool Marvel App were you can check out tons of characters and learn more about your favorite heroes!a

+### [Find the MarvelDB GitHub Repo HERE] (https://github.com/mj305/MarvelDB)

 ## Technologies used